relrod/cabrillo-gem/README.md

 bumping the major version of the gem.

 We make a few (slight) differences in our parsing.

-To start with, **any line beginning with a `#`, or `//` is parsed as a comment.**
+To start with, **any line beginning with a `#` or `//` is parsed as a comment.**

-Lines parsed as comments have no effect on the generated Cabrillo log.
+Lines parsed as comments have no effect on the parsed Cabrillo log.
+They are totally ignored and skipped over as if they were a blank line.

 Cabrillo (the gem) will never add comments to Cabrillo files on its own because they are not officially part of the spec.